Schedule

 —

-Presenter: Angelo Miramonti
+Presenter: Angelo Miramonti, Luca Battisti

 Born on the streets of Lima some two decades ago, the “Live Poetry” movement is spreading across the globe.
 Developed by Peruvian poet and community organizer Luis Enrique Amaya, Live Poetry consists of two phases.
 In the first phase, the poet interviews a passer-by on the street and asks them to talk about someone important to her or him (a family member, a friend, a lover).
 In the second phase, the poet asks the interviewee to wait for a few minutes.
 Then the poet sits alone for about ten minutes and composes a poem dedicated to the person chosen by the interviewee.
 When he has finished, the poet gives the poem to the interviewee as a gift saying: “After listening to you, I composed this poem, and I give it to you as a gift.
 But beware: it is not for you.
 It is to invite you to give it as a gift to the person you told me about.”